Pratap Gaurav Kendra

-Pratap Gaurav Kendra Rashtriya Tirtha is a tourist spot at Tiger Hill in Udaipur city, Rajasthan state, India.
+Pratap Gaurav Kendra Rashtriya Tirtha is a historical memorial and tourist spot at Tiger Hills in Udaipur, Rajasthan, India.
 The project, which was started by the Veer Shiromani Maharana Pratap Samiti, aims at providing information about Maharana Pratap and the historical heritage of the area with the help of modern technology.

 Background

-Pratap Gaurav Kendra Rashtriya Tirth is aimed at providing detailed information about the history and achievements of the king of Mewar Maharana Pratap.
-The person behind the project is Veteran Sangh Pracharak.
-To materialise his vision, Veer Shiromani Maharana Pratap Samiti formed in 2002 and a piece of 25 bigha land was purchased in 2007.
+Pratap Gaurav Kendra Rashtriya Tirth aims to provide detailed information about the history and achievements of the former king of Mewar, Maharana Pratap.
+The project was initiated by a veteran pracharak (senior organizer) of the Rashtriya Swayamsevak Sangh (RSS).
+To materialise his vision, Veer Shiromani Maharana Pratap Samiti was formed in 2002 and a piece of 25 bigha land was purchased in 2007.
 The expected budget of this project was 100 crore rupees.
 The money for the project was also contributed by sangh swayamsewaks.

 The RSS General secretary Mohan Bhagwat laid the foundation stone of the attraction in 2008, and inaugurated it in November 2016.

 Location

-Pratap Gaurav Kendra is located at Tiger Hills in the Bargaon area, near Manoharpura, around 9 km from Udaipur City Railway Station.
+Pratap Gaurav Kendra is located in Tiger Hills in the Bargaon area, near Manoharpura, around 9 km from Udaipur City Railway Station.